 * Dental Pain: This facial pain is associated with teeth and gum problems.

 * Vascular Pain: This type of pain results from issues affecting the blood vessels and blood flow.

 * Temporomandibular Pain: This pain is associated with the temporomandibular joint (TMJ) and the jaw muscles.

 So, what causes these different types of pain?

 Injuries are some of the most common causes of facial pain.
 Facial injuries such as falls, impacts, cuts, blows, and others can damage facial nerves and lead to facial pain.
 In some cases, surgical procedures performed on the face, for example, cosmetic procedures, can damage the nerves and lead to facial pain.
 Facial pain caused by injuries is often characterized by numbness, tingling, and, in some cases, paralysis in and around the affected region.

-Cluster headache: This is a sudden type of headache that tends to cause intense pain around the eyes, temple, and nose.
+- Cluster headache: This sudden type of headache tends to cause intense pain around the eyes, temple, and nose.
 This pain can radiate to the back of the head.
 Apart from severe pain, other symptoms include red, swollen eyes and a runny nose.
 People with cluster headaches also have increased sensitivity to light, sound, and certain smells.

 This condition arises when your sinuses get infected.
 Sinuses are small cavities found behind the nose near the cheekbones.
-Sinusitis is associated with symptoms such as a runny nose and pain and pressure around the nose and forehead.
+Sinusitis is associated with symptoms such as a runny nose, pain, and pressure around the nose and forehead.

 v) Tooth Abscess